AdaCore/Ada_Drivers_Library/examples/MicroBit/digital_in/README.md

 As you can see, the function `Set` to read the pin has the same name as the procedure `set` that we used to control the pin in the [Digital Out](../Digital_out) example.
-It is called overloading, two subprograms with the same name that provide different service.
+It is called overloading, two subprograms with the same name that provide different services.

-In the code, we are going to write an infinite loop that reads the state of pin
-1. If it is high, it means the button is not pressed so we turn off the LED on pin 0.
-It if it is low, it means the button is pressed so we turn on the LED on pin 0.
+In the code, we are going to write an infinite loop that reads the state of pin `1`.
+If it is high, it means the button is not pressed so we turn off the LED on pin `0`.
+It if it is low, it means the button is pressed so we turn on the LED on pin `0`.

 Here is the code:
 ```ada